f-hafner/f-hafner.github.io/content/papers/equilibrium-outside/index.md

 ##### Abstract:

-We study a reform that eased cross-border commuting from France to the high-wage Swiss labor market.
-Using a difference-in-difference strategy comparing French border labor markets with unaffected inland markets, we find: Wages increase among mid- and low-skill workers employed in France; employment in France does not decline overall and increases among low-skill workers; population, labor force participation and unemployment rise in France.
-We interpret the effects with an equilibrium search model where labor demand and supply are endogenous: The reform increased the value of local job search, drawing more workers into the labor force and lowering labor market tightness.
+We study a reform that eased cross-border commuting from France to the high-wage Swiss labour market.
+Using a difference-in-differences strategy comparing the French border region with the unaffected French inland, we find that wages increase among mid- and low-skill workers employed in the French border region.
+Employment in the French border region does not decline overall and increases particularly for low-skill workers.
+Both local labour supply and demand adjust substantially.
+Labour supply increases through the local population and the labour force participation rate.
+Firms increase sales and productivity more than wages, implying that the labour share did not rise.
+The results thus show that if labour supply is elastic enough, the local labour market can expand and absorb additional competition for workers.

 ---